Compensation Practices of Multinational Corporations

 With this approach, the base salary for international transfer is linked to the salary structure in the host country.
 The multinational usually obtains information from local compensation surveys and must decide whether local nationals (HCNs), expatriates of the same nationality or expatriates of all nationalities will be the reference point in terms of benchmarking.
 For example, a Japanese bank operating in New York would need to decide whether its reference point would be local US salaries, other Japanese competitors in New York or all foreign banks operating in New York.

-Read also The formation of the sony corporation
+Read also The use of an Organizational Structure

 With the Going Rate Approach, if the location is in a low-pay county, the multinational usually supplements base pay with additional benefits and payments.